deanlandolt/commons/README.md

 - ejscript
 - MonkeyScript

-Abd any others we are missing...
+And any others we are missing...

 ## Usage